David versus Goliath

 And he realized that he should do something about it.

-That his life would be forever changed; he did not yet think about.
+That his life would be forever changed; he did not yet know.

 There was no long preparation to fight Goliath: Saul tried to give him his armor, but David put them off; for he had not used them before.
 “He had not proved them”.